White Bean, Escarole & Sausage Soup

 The beans are easy enough to cook the same day you make the soup, but if you cook them ahead, just store them in their cooking liquid in the fridge or freezer until you are ready to use them.
 Also, I always forget to soak them, but it really doesn’t matter.

-2 to 3 cups cooked white beans (recipe below)
+- 2 to 3 cups cooked white beans (recipe below or from two 15-oz cans, drained and rinsed)

 The below recipe is what my mother taught me, and if you are making stock with the end goal of soup (versus rice/casseroles/gratins/etc.) in mind, I recommend making the effort to get some vegetables and spices in the pot.